Most Experts Are Not Worried About a Recession

 Read MoreInvestors Are Not Buying Up All the Homes

 There’s a misconception Wall Street is buying all the homes on the market.
 But data proves that isn’t true.
 Experts agree the share of homes bought by investors is declining – and most are smaller investors, like your neighbor who owns a second home, not Wall Street.
-No matter what you’ve heard, th
+No matter what you’ve heard, the

 Read MoreIs Wall Street Really Buying All the Homes?

 Let’s be real – buying a home right now is tough.
 You’re scrolling through listings, rushing to open houses, and maybe even losing out to more competitive offers.
-Somewhere along the way, you might’ve heard the reason it’s so hard to find a home is because big Wall Street investors are swooping in
+Somewhere along the way, you might’ve heard the reason it’s so hard to find a home is because big Wall Street investors are swooping in a

 Read More